 Commercial Photography can be defined as photography for businesses.
-Unlike family portrait photography, commercial photography is used to make money.
-It has many subsections including advertising photography, headshot photography, corporate event photography, product photography, food photography, architecture and real estate photography…the list goes on and on.
+Unlike some other forms of photography, commercial photography is used to make money.
+It has many subsections including advertising photography, headshot photography, corporate event photography, product photography, food photography, architecture, and real estate photography…the list goes on and on.

 Photography isn’t simply about clicking a button.
 Anyone can do that.
-Good photography evokes emotion and persuades potential customers into buying products and services.
-Here’s some insight into my approach to commercial photography.
+Good commercial photography evokes emotion and persuades potential customers into buying products and services.
+Here’s some insight into my approach.